jhsware/inferno-bootstrap/README.md

 ```

 You will find a working webpack.config file in the folder `test/browser`.
 Don't forget to add your .babelrc
-file and babel package devDepenecies.
+file and babel package devDepencies.

 ## Animations ##
 To simplify customising of animations `inferno-bootstrap` uses the [inferno-animation](https://github.com/jhsware/inferno-animation) library.
 To activate default animations, include the CSS from `node_modules/inferno-animation/css/defaultAnimations.css`.
 Check `inferno-animation` docs on how to customise your animations.